-- (1) An individual Registrant who fails to pay the full amount of an applicable annual fee or special assessment pursuant to section 6.4(1) of the Bylaws [Annual Fees] or section 6.5(1) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and the applicable late fee specified in Schedule C of the Bylaws, by 11:59 PM (Pacific Time) on January 31 of the following year. - (2) Pursuant to section 31(4)(b) of the PGA [Registrar and register for regulatory body], if a Registrant fails to pay a required - (a) registration fee pursuant to section 6.2(1) of the Bylaws [Registrant Fees], - (b) designation fee pursuant to section 6.2(2) of the Bylaws [Registrant Fees], - (c) for an individual Registrant, a prorated annual fee pursuant to section 6.4(5) of the Bylaws [Annual Fees], or - (d) annual fee, special assessment, or late fee pursuant to section 6.8(1) of the Bylaws [Failure to Pay Fees], the Registrar must cancel the Registrant's registration, or if the Registrant is a Trainee, the Trainee's enrolment, or if the Registrant is a Registrant Firm, the Registrant Firm's registration and Permit to Practice.
+- (1) An individual Registrant who fails to pay the full amount of an applicable annual fee or special assessment pursuant to section 6.4(1) of the Bylaws [Annual Fees] or section 6.5(1) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and the applicable late fee specified in Schedule C of the Bylaws, by 11:59 PM (Pacific Time) on January 31 of the following year. - (2) If a Registrant fails to pay a required - (a) registration fee pursuant to section 6.2(1) of the Bylaws [Registrant Fees], - (b) designation fee pursuant to section 6.2(2) of the Bylaws [Registrant Fees], - (c) for an individual Registrant, a prorated annual fee pursuant to section 6.4(5) of the Bylaws [Annual Fees], or - (d) annual fee, special assessment, or late fee pursuant to section 6.8(1) of the Bylaws [Failure to Pay Fees], the Registrar must cancel the Registrant's registration, or if the Registrant is a Trainee, the Trainee's enrolment, or if the Registrant is a Registrant Firm, the Registrant Firm's registration and Permit to Practice.

-- (3) A Registrant Firm or a non-practising Registrant Firm that fails to pay the full amount of an applicable annual fee or special assessment pursuant to sections 6.4(2) or(4) of the Bylaws [Annual Fees], or section 6.5(2) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and late fee specified in Schedule C of the Bylaws by 11:59 PM (Pacific Time) on June 30 of the same year. - (4) If a Registrant Firm or non-practising Registrant Firm fails to comply with the requirements set out in subsection (3), the Registrar must place a condition on the Registrant Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice until all fees outstanding pursuant to subsection (3) have been paid. - (5) Pursuant to section 31(4)(b) of the PGA [Registrar and register for regulatory body], if a Registrant Firm or non-practising Registrant Firm that is subject to a condition prohibiting it from engaging in the Regulated Practice pursuant to subsection (4) fails to pay the full amount of all applicable outstanding fees by 11:59 PM (Pacific Time) on August 31 of the same year, the Registrar must cancel the Registrant Firm or non-practising Registrant Firm's registration and Permit to Practice.
+- (3) A Registrant Firm or a non-practising Registrant Firm that fails to pay the full amount of an applicable annual fee or special assessment pursuant to sections 6.4(2) or(4) of the Bylaws [Annual Fees], or section 6.5(2) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and late fee specified in Schedule C of the Bylaws by 11:59 PM (Pacific Time) on June 30 of the same year. - (4) If a Registrant Firm or non-practising Registrant Firm fails to comply with the requirements set out in subsection (3), the Registrar must place a condition on the Registrant Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice until all fees outstanding pursuant to subsection (3) have been paid. - (5) If a Registrant Firm or non-practising Registrant Firm that is subject to a condition prohibiting it from engaging in the Regulated Practice pursuant to subsection (4) fails to pay the full amount of all applicable outstanding fees by 11:59 PM (Pacific Time) on

+August 31 of the same year, the Registrar must cancel the Registrant Firm or nonpractising Registrant Firm's registration and Permit to Practice.